 On July 6, we took a trip to THLCHESS (Chatham) Island, part of the ancestral territory of the Songhees, and learned about some of the histories of life there.
 We collected water samples for the lab, learned about map coordinates and scientific data collection, and examined some marine animals.
-For many of us, including Songhees … Continue reading Tl’Ches (Little Chatham Is) 2017
+For many of us, including Songhees youth, it was our first opportunity to visit this culturally significant place.

 Our second Living Lab trip of the summer was June 13.
 We went to a restored section of Bowker Creek next to Oak Bay High and learned about water testing, stream restoration, and biodiversity sampling.
 We gathered samples and identified organisms with the help of microscopes.